CloudHealth/cht_api_guide/README.md

 Note, since the response is JSON, metacharacters will be Unicode encoded.

 ## Asset API
-The Asset API can be used to retrieve information on assets you are currently or have historically run with AWS.
+The Asset API can be used to retrieve information on assets you are currently or have historically run with AWS and Azure.
 It supports three basic functions:

 - List all available objects for your account